-Experiment 2: Organization
+4 Experiment 2: Organization

-The previous experiment found that the length of verbal descriptions that subjects generated for simple and complex novel shapes was captured by a nonlinear (and perhaps even quadratic) function of the shapes' objective complexity.
+The previous experiment found that the length of verbal descriptions that subjects generated for simple and complex novel shapes was captured by a non-linear (and perhaps even quadratic) function of the shapes' objective complexity.
 However, it remains unclear whether this pattern truly shows a decline in description length past a certain complexity level (rather than, e.g., a plateau or leveling off).
-Moreover, Experiment 1 explored only one type of stimulus, which varied in only one type of way-in particular, the addition of information along the skeleton of a shape.
+Moreover, Experiment 1 explored only one type of stimulus, which varied in only one type of way - in particular, the addition of information along the skeleton of a shape.
 By contrast, the experience of complexity spans a strikingly wide range of categories (as in Figure 1); how robust, then, is this pattern?
 And how far does it generalize?

-Experiment 2 repeated the design of Experiment 1 with a new set (and kind) of stimuli-arrays of colored dots.
-Unlike novel shapes with complexity that varies as a function of their internal structure, the stimuli we used in this experiment were composed of nearly identical elements (36 blueish dots) such that the impression of their complexity derived from their grouping or organization.
-Grouping describes the impression that certain elements "go
+Experiment 2 repeated the design of Experiment 1 with a brand new set (and kind) of stimuli - arrays of colored dots.
+Unlike novel shapes whose complexity varies as a function of their internal structure, the stimuli we used in this experiment were composed of nearly identical elements (36 blueish dots), such that the impression of their complexity derived from their grouping or organization.
+Grouping describes the impression that certain elements "go together", and is a pervasive experience that, at least in principle, holds over any kind of segmented stimulus.
+This process is often thought to exist for precisely the sorts of reasons we explore here: to reduce the amount of information required to encode visual patterns (Leeuwenberg, 1967; van der Helm et al., 1992; Wagemans et al., 2012) - since a highly organized or regular pattern is more easily compressed than a disorganized, irregular, or random pattern.